 When you start your own website, you’re confronted with so many choices: colors, fonts, how to lay out your pages, what to put on each page, etc. It can be overwhelming!
 The good news is that there are a lot of shortcuts to help you get going, so you don’t have to start from an entirely blank page.

 Here are some of our best hacks to save you time on setting up pages, choosing colors and fonts, finding photographs, and more.

 1. Choose a template quickly

-Templates are important, but you don't have to wade through all 40+ to find one that will work for you.If you’re having trouble deciding, you might start with these tried-and-tested options that are pretty much guaranteed to look good with your website.
+Templates are important, but you don’t have to wade through all 40+ to find one that will work for you.If you’re having trouble deciding, y/ou might start with these tried-and-tested options that are pretty much guaranteed to look good on your website.

 2. Use Suggested Layouts to create pages

 When you create a new page on your website, you get a blank space to play around with.
 But if all that empty space is a little intimidating, we’ve got a shortcut for you that will give you a guide to work with: Suggested Layouts.

 Our designers created these pre-made pages to be well-organized and user-friendly.
 All you need to do is replace the default content with your own.
 You can then take out what you’re not interested in, or add some extras.
 So you can still be creative and customize your pages without starting from scratch!

 You wouldn’t restructure your whole CV for a different job, so why do the same for your website pages?
 If you’ve built a page that you like and you want to use that same structure somewhere else, JimdoPro and JimdoBusiness customers can make a copy of that page and then replace the content.
 This saves you time and gives your website a more consistent feel as the page structure stays the same.
 Simple, smart and easy!